HeinerTheBest/week01Day02/README.md

 # week01Day02
 Review Java Exercise

-Document with the investigation it's in https://github.com/heinerthebestMobileApps/week01Day02/blob/master/Week01Day02%20Research.pdf
+Document with the investigation is in https://github.com/heinerthebestMobileApps/week01Day02/blob/master/Week01Day02%20Research.pdf

 1. Problem 01 can be found in